hund-studio/server-tools/docs/README.md

     -   On Ubuntu 24.04 LTS sudo seems no longer required.
 -   ⚠️ This functionality has only been tested on Ubuntu.

-#### Required deps
+#### Required dependencies

-When using the Nginx `start` command you might need the following dependencies in order to compile it from source.
+When using the Nginx `start` command, you might need the following dependencies in order to compile it from source.

 ```bash
 sudo apt update -y && sudo apt-get install git build-essential libpcre3 libpcre3-dev zlib1g zlib1g-dev libssl-dev libgd-dev libxml2 libxml2-dev uuid-dev